seqscope/NovaScope/docs/installation/requirement_for_plus.md

 ## (Optional) Install the FICTURE Package
 !!! info
-	Only required if you want to apply the NovaScope additional reformat features.

-NovaScope additional reformat features including the transformation of the spatial digital gene expression matrix (SGE) into a format compatible with [FICTURE](https://seqscope.github.io/ficture/), and the pixel organization into user-defined hexagonal grids in the 10x genomics format.
+	Only required if you want to apply the NovaScope additional reformat features, including the transformation of the spatial digital gene expression matrix (SGE) into a format compatible with [FICTURE](https://seqscope.github.io/ficture/), and the pixel organization into user-defined hexagonal grids in the 10x genomics format.

 To utilize these reformatting features, you must install the [**stable** branch of FICTURE](https://github.com/seqscope/ficture/tree/stable), which NovaScope has already included as a submodule.
 However, it is essential to install the dependencies of FICTURE into the Python virtual environment you previously created [here](#python-environment).